Newly Released Transcripts Show Michael Flynn Betrayed the United States

 There’s been a lot of screaming within TrumpWorld about Flynn being persecuted.
 Attorney General Bill Barr recently had the Justice Department drop the Flynn case after Flynn pleaded guilty.
 And Trump, who fired Flynn for having lied to Vice President Mike Pence about his conversations with Kislyak, has tried to transform Flynn into an Obamagate martyr.
 All this sound and fury is a deflection.
 Flynn is guilty as charged.
 But his true crime is against American democracy, and it reflects the original sin of the Trump presidency.
 The 2016 election was attacked by an overseas power.
 And throughout the campaign, Trump and his top advisers aided and abetted that attack by echoing Putin’s false denials.
 They said there was no attack under way and provided the Kremlin cover.
 And as soon as the election was over, Trump continued to discount the Russian intervention or deny it ever happened.

 Trump and his henchmen let Putin get away with it.
 That’s what Flynn was doing during his conversations with Kislyak.
 He was dealing with the Russians as if there had been no attack.
 He was abandoning his obligation to defend the United States from foreign assault—as Trump has done.
 No doubt, Trump and his amen chorus will continue to argue about the details of Flynn’s legal case and insist, without evidence, that he was framed by an evil Obama cabal.
 But in a way, that’s a sideshow.
 Flynn’s fundamental transgression is much larger and deeper than his lies to the FBI gumshoes.
-The transcripts, released due to Trump’s bogus Obamagate chase, show a much darker reality: Flynn double-crossed American democracy.
+The transcripts, released due to Trump’s bogus Obamagate chase, show a darker reality: Flynn double-crossed American democracy.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.